Scandinavia & the Nordics: A Guide to the Nordic Countries

 geiranger fjord camping norway

-It’s known for its hugely successful skiers, the mega-star footballer Erling Haaland, and of course its beautiful coastline that is filled with history.
+The country is known in sports circles for its hugely successful downhill and cross-country skiers, the mega-star footballer Erling Haaland, and of course the #1 chess player in the world โ€“ Magnus Carlsen.

-On top of the natural beauty, the capital Oslo offers architectural wonders, and awesome people, and is great to explore on foot as well.
+The capital Oslo offers many architectural wonders, a historical old town, and kind and helpful people โ€” and is great to explore on foot as well.

 opera house oslo norway